 The Rabari men generally wear complete white attire.
 Men wear dhoti and on the top, a short double-breasted waist coat (all white) laced over the chest and tied, with long sleeves and a white turban.
 On festive occasions, they wear red turbans embellished with ‘Gota’ work.
 The men wear the ‘Murki’ in their ears and also the ‘Jhela’.

 I am amazed by the fact that how just a dress code can play a significant role in deciding the social status of a community and becomes a cultural identity.
 The exquisite artworks of the Rabari Tribe have earned them the reputation of one of the most skilled tribal communities in India.
 Their contribution to the world of Indian Art and Craft is remarkable.

 Meeting the Rabaris and visiting their villages in Gujarat just gave me the opportunity to peep into their daily life.
 The best defining moment was when I came across a migrating Rabari Tribal family on the road in Gujarat, with their children sitting on Camelbacks, slowly and steadily walking towards their next destination.
 It was a sight that will be etched on my memory forever.

-For me, Rabari Tribe is not just about the wandering gypsies in modern times, but they are also one of the most fascinating Tribal communities to look for in coming days.
+For me, Rabari Tribe is not just about the wandering gypsies in modern times, but they are also one of the most fascinating Tribal communities to look for in the coming days.

 Re-production of any of the content, including the photographs without prior consent/permission of the Writer is strictly prohibited and a violation of the same will attract legal action.